BITechAfrica/e-SO-Docs/backend/ReadMe.md

 - **Metrics**: Application performance monitoring
 - **Error Tracking**: Comprehensive error handling and reporting

-## 🤝 Contributing

-1. Follow Java coding standards
-2. Maintain comprehensive test coverage
-3. Update documentation for API changes
-4. Use feature branches for new development

 ## 📞 Support

 For technical support and questions:
-- **Email**: support@e-pmo.africa
-- **Documentation**: Available in `/docs` directory
+- **Documentation**: Available in `[/docs](https://dev.epmo-backend.com/swagger-ui/index.html)` directory
 - **API Testing**: Use Swagger UI for interactive testing

 ## 📜 License

-This project is proprietary software developed by BiTech for enterprise project management solutions.
+This project is proprietary software developed by BiTech for enterprise strategy management solutions.

 ---

 **Built with ❤️ by the BiTech Development Team**

-*Empowering organizations with intelligent project management solutions*